Where do I start? An overview

 Fees and Bursary Fund

-Our fees are kept as low as possible, commensurate with sustainability.
+Our fees are kept as low as possible.
 We aim to continue to make our courses and training widely available and we offer our successful bursary scheme which is aimed at all those who might not otherwise be able to access the training due to cost.
 The scheme shares the bursary sums between a number of students on each stage reducing the amount that each will have to pay.
 “The bursary system is exemplary and a particular achievement for such a small organisation.”
 (HIPC/UKCP course re-accreditation panel.)
 Ethnic diversity is not adequately reflected in the counselling and psychotherapy profession.
 Students and graduates from minority ethnic backgrounds who have trained at Re-Vision have alerted us to the growing need for professionally trained practitioners within their own communities.
 We want to reach out to this wider cross-section of the community and so the bursary fund particularly helps to facilitate the training of counsellors and psychotherapists from ethnic minority and other under-represented groups.

 To join the foundation year: